jacobeisenstein/gt-nlp-class/README.md

 - [Natural Language Processing with Python](http://www.amazon.com/Natural-Language-Processing-Python-Steven/dp/0596516495)
 shows how to do hands-on work with Python's Natural Language Toolkit (NLTK), and also brings a strong linguistic perspective.
 - [Schaum's Outline of Probability and Statistics](http://www.amazon.com/Schaums-Outline-Probability-Statistics-Edition/dp/007179557X/ref=pd_sim_b_1?ie=UTF8&refRID=1R57HWNCW6EEWD1ZRH4C) can help you review the probability and statistics that we use in this course.

+## Prerequisites ##

+The official prerequisite for CS 4650 is CS 3510/3511, "Design and Analysis of Algorithms."
+This prequesite is essential because understanding natural language processing algorithms requires familiarity with dynamic programming, as well as automata and formal language theory: finite-state and context-free languages, NP-completeness, etc. While course prerequisites are not enforced for graduate students, prior exposure to analysis of algorithms is very strongly recommended.

+Furthermore, this course assumes:

+- Good coding ability, corresponding to at least a third or fourth-year undergraduate CS major.
+Assignments will be in Python.
+- Background in basic probability, linear algebra, and calculus.
+- Familiarity with machine learning is *helpful but not assumed*.
+Of particular relevance are linear classifiers: perceptron, naive Bayes, and logistic regression.

+People sometimes want to take the course without having all of these prerequisites.
+Frequent cases are:

+- Junior CS students with strong programming skills but limited theoretical and mathematical background,
+- Non-CS students with strong mathematical background but limited programming experience.

+Students in the first group suffer in the exam and don't understand the lectures, and students in the second group suffer in the problem sets.
+My advice is to get the background material first, and then take this course.